steux/happybird/README.md

 # TODO

-- [ ] implement PlusROM version for high score registering

-- [ ] AtariVox sounds when I'll have received mine...
+- [ ] add AtariVox sounds when I'll have received mine...
+This will be the "Deluxe" version